travis-ci/docs-travis-ci-com/user/multi-cpu-architectures.md

 > An attempt to run `IBM Power` and `IBM Z`-based builds for a private repository will result in a build run on standard, `AMD`-based infrastructure.
 For any commercial queries with regards to multi-arch builds before they are available, please [contact us](mailto:support@travis-ci.com).
 > `Arm`-based building on `Arm64 Graviton2` CPU now supports both Open Source and commercial projects.

 If your code is used on multiple CPU architectures it probably should be tested on multiple CPU architectures.
 Travis CI can test on `amd64`, `ppc64le` (IBM Power CPUs), `s390x` (IBM Z CPUs), `arm64` (run on ARMv8 compliant CPUs) and `arm64-graviton2` (on AWS) if the operating system is Linux.
-Below table gives a brief perspective about the CPU and project type combination:
+The table below gives a brief perspective about the CPU and project type combinations:

 | Architecture  | Open Source | Commercial |
 | ------------- | ------------- | ------------- |